Trindade11/Spec-Orchestrator/commands/speckit-plan.md

 ---
 description: Execute the implementation planning workflow using the plan template to generate design artifacts.
-auto_execution_mode: 1
----

----
-description: Execute the implementation planning workflow using the plan template to generate design artifacts.
 handoffs:
   - label: Create Tasks
     agent: speckit-tasks